 Clues to look for: They should note whether they walked the roof, but if it's not clear, ask.
 If they haven't, keep this in mind when evaluating their roof inspection report.
 They should still note any missing or damaged gutters or downspouts and the general condition of the roof based on what they can see from the ground.

 #7 What You Should Freak Out About (or Not)

-It’s an inspector’s job to find things wrong with the house.
+It's a home inspector's job to find things wrong with the house.
 Big things, little things, all the things.
-It’s not their job to categorize them as NBD or OMG.
+It's not their job to categorize them as NBD or OMG.
 A checkmark next to a crumbling foundation will look the same as a checkmark next to chipped paint.

-A few things you may find on an inspector’s report that aren’t a big deal:
+A few things you may find on an inspector's report that usually aren't a big deal:

 - Condensation in a basement or crawl space

 - Early signs of wood rot on trim

 - Cracks in bricks from the house settling

 - Faux stone siding that's been improperly installed